mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 visually by waggling their digits.
 Most wear a device called a Voder, which translates the waggles into Galanglic.

-The Hivers are the ‘first among equals’ (or so they claim) in the Hive Federation, leading a wide assortment of other races.
+The Hivers are the 'first among equals' (or so they claim) in the Hive Federation, leading a wide assortment of other races.
 The Federation is far to Trailing–Rimward of the Marches on the far side of Imperial space, with a neutral area in between.
 Hivers are thus rare in the Marches, though they have been sighted.

-K’KREE
+K'KREE
-The K’Kree, or Centaurs, also dwell far to Trailing of the Marches across the entire Imperium and also a region of independent space.
+The K'Kree, or Centaurs, also dwell far to Trailing of the Marches across the entire Imperium and also a region of independent space.
 They are even more rarely seen in the Marches than the Hivers.

-K’Kree are militant herbivores who have never made any secret of their ‘manifest destiny’ to wipe out all meat–eaters in the universe.
+K'Kree are militant herbivores who have never made any secret of their 'manifest destiny' to wipe out all meat–eaters in the universe.
-This puts a strain on relations, though there is some trade and diplomatic contact between the Imperium and the 2000 Worlds of the K’Kree.
+This puts a strain on relations, though there is some trade and diplomatic contact between the Imperium and the 2000 Worlds of the K'Kree.

 VARGR
-Vargr are candidates for the ‘Other Terrans’ label, but as a Major Race they are dealt with here instead.
-The Vargr were genetically engineered from Terran carnivores (the word Vargr means ‘Wolf’) in the distant past, presumably by the Ancients.
+Vargr are candidates for the 'Other Terrans' label, but as a Major Race they are dealt with here instead.
+The Vargr were genetically engineered from Terran carnivores (the word Vargr means 'Wolf') in the distant past, presumably by the Ancients.

 The Vargr dwell mainly to Coreward, in the Vargr Extents.
 This is a